CAAC Flight 301

-CAAC Flight 301, a Hawker Siddeley Trident operated by CAAC Guangzhou Regional Administration (now China Southern Airlines) from Guangzhou Baiyun to Hong Kong Kai Tak, ran off the runway in Hong Kong on 31 August 1988 after clipping approach lights.
-This was the first accident of China Southern Airlines since the split of CAAC Airlines from 1 July 1988.
+CAAC Flight 301, a Hawker Siddeley Trident operated by CAAC Guangzhou Regional Administration from Guangzhou Baiyun to Hong Kong Kai Tak, ran off the runway in Hong Kong on 31 August 1988 after clipping approach lights.
 Six crew members and one passenger perished in the accident.
 The crash shut down Kai Tak Airport for more than six hours after the accident.

 Aircraft

-The aircraft involved was a British built Hawker Siddeley Trident 2E, powered by three Rolls-Royce Spey 512-5W, The first flight was in 1973, Total air frame hours were 14,332, C/n /msn 2159.
+The aircraft involved was a British-built Hawker Siddeley Trident 2E, powered by three Rolls-Royce Spey 512-5W, The first flight was in 1973.
+Total airframe hours were 14,332, C/n /msn 2159.
 Registration was B-2218.

 Accident sequence

 While on final approach to Kai Tak Airport, in rain with 450 m visibility, the right wing of the Hawker Siddeley Trident operating the flight clipped approach lights of Runway 31 and the main landing gear tyres hit the runway promontory, causing the right main landing gear to be ripped from the wing.
 The aircraft then became airborne and impacted the runway 600 metres further on.
 The aircraft then veered off the runway to the right and diagonally crossed the grassed runway strip surrounding it.
 The nose and left main landing gear then collapsed and the aircraft slid over the parallel taxiway and into Kowloon Bay.

 The cockpit was cut off and the rest of the aircraft was intact.
 Attempts were made by divers to get to the cockpit where the flight crew were stationed but were unsuccessful, the cockpit crew were injured by the impact but autopsies showed that the cause of death was from drowning.